vdsrnanditha/Yolo-tomato-detection/README.md

 # Conclusion:
 This project demonstrates the use of machine learning tools to detect tomato fruits in images.
 The YOLO algorithm is used to accurately detect tomato fruits in images with a high level of accuracy.
 The model can be further improved by training on a larger dataset of tomato images.

+# Contributing

+Pull requests are welcome.
+For major changes, please open an issue first to discuss what you would like to change.

+# License

+This project is licensed under the MIT license.